-Good morning Chairman Rangel, Ranking Member McCrery, and Members of the Committee.
-Thank you for inviting me to discuss plan fees, the Department of Labor's role in overseeing plan fees, and proposals to increase transparency and disclosure of plan fee and expense information.
+Good morning Chairman Kohl, Ranking Member Smith, and Members of the Committee.
+Thank you for inviting me to discuss 401(k) plan fee disclosure, the Department of Labor's role in overseeing plan fees, and initiatives to increase transparency and disclosure of plan fee and expense information.
 I am Bradford Campbell, the Assistant Secretary of Labor for the Employee Benefits Security Administration (EBSA).
 I am proud to be here today representing the Department of Labor and EBSA.
 Our mission is to protect the security of retirement, health and other employee benefits for America's workers, retirees and their families, and to support the growth of our private benefits system.